86Box/docs/hardware/machinespecific.rst

 .. rubric:: IBM AT

 * On-board RAM is limited to 512 KB; more can be added through :ref:`ISA memory expansion <settings/peripherals:ISA Memory Expansion>` cards.
 * The IBM Personal Computer Diagnostics disks are not Y2K-compliant and will produce a *0152 ERROR - SYSTEM BOARD* code if :ref:`time synchronization <settings/machine:Time synchronization>` is enabled.
-This code can be cleared by disabling time synchronization, then clearing the CMOS by deleting ``ibmat.nvr`` from the machine's ``nvr`` directory.
+This code can be cleared by disabling time synchronization, then wiping NVRAM :ref:`through the VM manager <usage/manager:Machine list>` or by deleting ``ibmat.nvr`` from the machine's ``nvr`` directory.

 .. rubric:: IBM XT Model 286